Sadiq al-Gharyani: Libyan Conflict of 2011

 During the Libyan Civil War of 2011, he declared a fatwa for "jihad" against Muammar Gadhaffi during a televised address.
-Ghariani was later appointed as the Grand Mufti of Libya in February 2012 by the then Islamist dominated National Transitional Council.
+Al-Gharyani was later appointed as the Grand Mufti of Libya in February 2012 by the then Islamist dominated National Transitional Council.

 Following the fall of Tripoli Airport in August 2014, he stood against the attempted Coup d'état he congratulated the Libya Dawn coalition, saying "I congratulate the revolutionaries in their victory, I give blessing to the martyrs" and keeping his support with the democratic elected government.
 In 2016, following the crackdown on the Islamist Shura Council of Benghazi Revolutionaries, he continued his full support for the fight against the rebels that attempted a military take over of the sitting democratic government.